afni/afni/doc/afni_sphinx/programs/3dREMLfit_sphx.rst

         the '-GOFORIT' option is used.
 You should examine your results carefully to make sure they are reasonable (e.g., look at the fitted model overlay on the input time series).

     * Despite my best efforts, this program is somewhat slow.
-        Partly because it solves many linear systems for each voxel, trying to find the 'best' ARMA(1,1) pre-whitening matrix.
+        Partly because it solves many linear systems for each voxel, trying to find the 'best' ARMA(1,1) prewhitening matrix.
         However, a careful choice of algorithms for solving the linear systems (QR method, sparse matrix operations, etc.) and some other code optimizations should make running 3dREMLfit tolerable.